History of Stacey Abrams in Timeline

 In 1991, Stacey Abrams graduated as valedictorian from Avondale High School.

-In 1992, as a freshman, Stacey Abrams participated in a protest on the steps of the Georgia Capitol and joined in burning the Georgia state flag.
+In June 1992, Stacey Abrams participated in a protest on the steps of the Georgia Capitol, during which she joined in burning the Georgia state flag with the Confederate battle flag.

 In 1994, Abrams was a Harry S. Truman Scholar.

-In 1995, Stacey Abrams graduated magna cum laude from Spelman College with a Bachelor of Arts in interdisciplinary studies (political science, economics, and sociology).
+In 1995, Stacey Abrams earned a Bachelor of Arts in interdisciplinary studies from Spelman College, magna cum laude.

-In 1998, Abrams obtained her Masters of Public Affairs.
+In 1998, Abrams obtained her Master's of Public Affairs from the University of Texas LBJ School of Public Affairs.

 In 2001, Ebony magazine named Abrams one of "30 Leaders of the Future".